Glenn Pool Oil Reserve: Aftermath

 Harry Ford Sinclair (founder of Sinclair Oil and Refining Company) and J. Paul Getty (founder of Getty Oil Company) both got their start during the Glenn Pool boom.

 The town of Glenpool, Oklahoma, was founded in 1906 as support for the fledgling oil industry in the area, and had over 500 inhabitants by 1910.
-Glenpool today calls itself "...the town that made Tulsa famous..."
+Glenpool today calls itself "the town that made Tulsa famous."

 The Glenns sold their farm and moved to California.
 Galbreath bought out Colcord and Mitchell, before Galbreath and Chesley sold their interests to J. Edgar Crosbie.
 Galbreath then focussed on wildcatting the Bald Hill Field near Haskell, Oklahoma.

-The original well, the Ida E. Pool #1, was abandoned and filled in 1964 by Texaco.
+The original well, the Ida E. Glenn No. 1, was abandoned and filled in 1964 by Texaco.

 In the 21st century

 As of 2019, the field has produced more than 340000000 oilbbl of oil.
 The Glenn Pool Oil Reserve boundaries have shifted about one mile to the west of the original perimeter.
 The reserve is still producing flow from legacy wells, although at a significantly lesser volume.
 Newer tight oil wells, especially since the introduction of "fracking" and "flooding" techniques for oil extraction, continue to regularly produce oil to this day.